Amnesia: A Defense to Criminal Charges?

 Not remembering is rarely the same as being not guilty.

-Amnesia refers generally to memory loss that can be caused by a variety of factors, such as physical or mental trauma, medical conditions, or medications.
+For most crimes, the law requires a prosecutor to prove a particular mental state of the defendant at the time of committing the crime.
 A person's memory, though, isn't the same as the mental state required to commit a crime.
 The inability to remember committing a crime doesn't necessarily mean the defendant didn't intend to and actually commit it.

 Example: Amnesia caused by chronic alcoholism wasn't a defense to forgery.
 Even though the defendant couldn't recall his actions at the time he forged the signature on the check, his memory loss didn't affect his intent to commit the fraudulent act.
 (People v.
 Hibbler, 274 N.E.2d 101 (Ill.
 1971).)